-About 60-70 percent of epileptic dogs achieve good seizure control when their therapy is carefully monitored.
-Dogs that are not well controlled risk euthanasia due to poor quality of life for the dog and their owners.
-Risk factors for euthanasia include younger age of onset, high initial seizure frequency, poor seizure control, and episodes of status epilepticus, or seizures that last longer than five minutes.
-Approximately 40-60 percent of dogs with epilepsy have one or more episodes of cluster seizures or status epilepsy, and a mean lifespan of only 8 years, compared to 11 years for those with epilepsy without episodes status epilepsy.
-Epileptic dogs that have had cluster seizures are known to be significantly less likely to achieve remission with any treatment.
+Specifically, risk factors in IE dogs for premature death by euthanasia include younger age of onset, high initial seizure frequency, poor seizure control, and episodes of status epilepticus, or seizures that last longer than five minutes.
+Approximately 40-60 percent of dogs with IE have one or more episodes of cluster seizures or status epilepsy, and a mean lifespan of only 8 years compared to 11 years for those with epilepsy without episodes status epilepsy.
+Epileptic dogs that have had cluster seizures are known to be significantly less likely to achieve remission with any AED treatment.
 Though life expectancy of the pet may not be affected, the odds of an epileptic going into complete remission and not requiring ongoing therapy are low: 6-8 percent in dogs.
-Thus dogs with epilepsy usually require lifelong therapy and commitment from the pet owner.
+Thus dogs with IE usually require lifelong therapy and commitment from the pet owner.
 A balance between quality of life and therapeutic success is often key for an owner's commitment to their pet's therapy.